igorwaw/advent15/README.md

 #### Day 2: I Was Told There Would Be No Math

 Still simple.
 Some quick Python and it's done.
-Could be make faster, shorter etc., could be made in C, but I didn't bother, more interesting puzzles were waiting.
+Could be made faster, shorter etc., could be made in C, but I didn't bother, more interesting puzzles were waiting.

 #### Day 3: Perfectly Spherical Houses in a Vacuum